 The annexation of Crimea by Russia in March 2014 was followed by a separation of two border areas in the east: Donetsk and Luhansk.

-Hundreds of volunteers say no to indifference to refugees in distress and are committed to Caritas International.
-And you, you want to work for the most vulnerable?Becoming a volunteer
+Hundreds of volunteers refuse to ignore refugees in distress and commit to volunteering with Caritas International.
+What about you?
+Do you want to put your skills to work in service of those most in need?Become a volunteer

 Make a donation

-What would we do without you and your generosity?
-Thanks to your gift can contribute to the fight against hunger, poverty and violence.
-Together we will give a second chance to people who need it most of your gift.Make a donation
+What would we be without you and your generosity?
+Your gift contributes to the fight against hunger, poverty, and violence.
+Together, we can offer a second chance to those most in need.Make a donation